 When the Holy Stone HS170’s battery started to die, it kept losing the connection, which forced it to land wherever it happened to be.
 This could have been hugely problematic if we were flying it over water or another risky area.

-We were able to fly the Holy Stone up to about 50 feet in the air, which should be plenty for anyone using this drone.
+We were able to fly the Holy Stone up to about 15 metres in the air, which should be plenty for anyone using this drone.

 We tried to use the Return Home feature with little success outside.
 However, it worked well inside.